Hồng Nhung: Career

-She followed her dad to Ho Chi Minh City when she was 20 years old, here she had a meet up with late songwriter Trinh Cong Son and they both had a nice friendship related to music as this was also the great turn of her music career, which greatly influenced her music style.
+She followed her dad to Ho Chi Minh City when she was 20 years old, here she had a meet up with late songwriter Trịnh Công Sơn and they both had a friendship related to music as this was also the great turn of her music career and influenced her music style.

-In 1988, she released first album Tieng Hat Hong Nhung and it has been reproduced many times.
-Later, she officially attended Ballad Performance Group and became one of the top ballad singers of Vietnam as she continued to perform at music shows and impressed audiences.
+In 1988, she released her first album Tieng Hat Hong Nhung.
+Later, she officially attended Ballad Performance Group and became one of the top ballad singers of Vietnam as she continued to perform at music shows.

 In 1989, she performed at Ballad Festival in Berlin and 19th International Festival in North Korea.

 Activities of 1990s

 In 1990, she had a chance to perform in Iraq.

 In 1991, she performed in China and Singapore as well as in the process of recording album Sao Anh Khong Den including five Vietnamese songs and four foreign songs.

 In 1992, she performed in Russia, Poland, Korea and China and met later songwriter Trinh Cong Son, later she started to sing his songs with impressive new and refreshing style.

 In 1993, she joined Duyen Dang Viet Nam 1 show.
-The first Trinh Cong Son album title Bong Bong Oi made a new impact among music lovers, as this was the new chapter of her career later on.
+The first Trinh Cong Son album title Bong Bong Oi made a new impact, as this was the new chapter of her career later on.

 In 1995, she released her fourth album Chot Nghe Em Hat - as to be the first ever theme album included many songs from La Van Cuong and Tran Quang Loc.
 One of the songs Co Doi Khi was hit when it made to the top ten of Green Wave Music chart.